top of page

 This time we wandered up to De Lacy Reserve to play on the flying fox, bird's nest swing and small playground (toilets here are open if games are being played) before heading west along Richard Street, crossing Peninsula Road and following Fogerthorpe Street to Mary Street, emerging at Berringa Park Wetlands Conservation Area.

-From here you can extend your walk by turning right and heading up the river along the shared use path to Malgamongup (Bardon Park).
+From here you can extend your walk by turning right and heading along the shared use path to Malgamongup (Bardon Park).
+This is a pretty walk with views across the river to Optus Stadium and the city skyline.
+You pass the Maylands Yacht Club with it's scenic jetty before coming out at Bardon Park.
 The lower level has a small playground and toilets whereas the upper level has a large nature playground, picnic and barbecue facilities.
 There are paths for the kids to ride bikes and scooters and a lovely lake and waterfall area (unfenced).
 The side trip is 1km in each direction and will take 15 minutes to walk, each way.

-We turned left and followed the path towards Maylands Golf Course using the tall chimney stack from the old Brick Works as a marker.
+We turned left and followed the path towards Maylands Golf Course using the tall chimney stack from the old Maylands Brickworks as a marker.
 Eric from Swan River Ramble also makes an appearance approaching the historic Maylands Brickworks.
-This section rewards you with some lovely views of the city and Optus Stadium.
+This section rewards you with more lovely views of the city and Optus Stadium.

 Detour behind the brickworks to the little nature play ground in Brick Works Reserve, between Brick Works Lake and Lake Bungana.
-This is a great spot for a quick play and a snack (toilets are available across the road at the Golf Course when it is open).
+This is a great spot for a quick play and a snack.
+For a prettier walk you can divert here and walk around the lakes to emerge at Maylands Foreshore Reserve.

 We continued through Tranby Reserve checking out the statues reflecting the indigenous land use before European settlement.
 The Chase Farm archaeological site is marked out by the wooden fence.
 Inside this area an archaeological dig discovered the footprint of Schulstad's Dairy Farm and the engineering works that used to be on this site.
 The information panels on the reconstructed "homestead" provide background on how the land was used and how important this area was for the Methodist church.
 You can still look down the old well.
 From here we followed Hardey Road past the Maylands Amateur Boat Building Club and back to our car at Peninsula Farm.

 This walk covers around 5 km, depending on the detours you might take and will take about an hour and a half, excluding stops to play at the various playgrounds.
-You can enjoy a Noggos coffee before, after or during the walk.
 The path is mostly flat with a few inclines and is suitable for kids on bikes and scooters.
+Public toilets are located at Bardon Park, Maylands Foreshore Reserve, Clarkson Reserve and Maylands Waterland, when open.

 Nearby walks